Design system development

 After studying all these libraries, I realized that all of them have been curated to their specific needs and not for the general purpose.
 They were very helpful in understanding the naming conventions, tokens and structure but were not useful as is.
 There wasn't one single design system out there, which could have been used as-is for the platform I was tasked to uplift.

-One of the foundational choices I made was differentiating between logical and visual components in the system architecture. traditionally, the components that appear similar are grouoped together.
+One of the foundational choices I made was differentiating between logical and visual components in the system architecture.
+Traditionally, the components that appear similar are grouped together.
 However, I took a more functional approach to design and came up with the function segregation.

-All the components were designed to wrap text to accomodate increased font sizes.
-Since Figma did not posses those abilities at the time, careful engineering guidelines were created where the individual text elements were marked as Wrap vs Truncate.
+All the components were designed to wrap text to accommodate increased font sizes.
+Since Figma did not possess those abilities at the time, careful engineering guidelines were created where the individual text elements were marked as Wrap vs Truncate.

 While deciding upon the colours, I started digging a bit deeper in WCAG 2.1 and made sure that all the colour combinations I was going to use in the system were following at least the AA level contrast and so on.
 I received a great deal of help from my mentors while making the colours pop, while keeping them within decent saturation zones.